project-hadron/discovery-capability/docs/source/reports/lineage.rst

 Provenance Reporting
 ~~~~~~~~~~~~~~~~~~~~

-Finally and specifically to the transitioning component, we citate
+Finally and specifically to the transitioning capability, we citate
 the provider of our data and that citation can be added to as knowledge
 is gained.

 This information not only shows us the domain and description of the
 provider but also the providers details, the datas author and
 restrictions on that data through license and costs.
 This information
-can easily be passed to a separate component that could for example
+can easily be passed to a separate capability that could for example
 monitor cost/spend on data throughput or collate common provider
 sourcing for data reuse.